-I am a Marie Curie research fellow at the Algorithmics
+I am an assistant professor at the Algorithmics

 University of Technology, Delft, The Netherlands.

 I held a Marie Curie fellowship in the same

 group, and before I was a senior research scientist at the